Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Evaluation

-\textbf{Classification performance.} To further evaluate the effectiveness of our router, we show its classification performance in predicting corpora relevance for a given query. \Cref{tab:summary_classification_results} presents various classification metrics, \ie, accuracy, precision, recall, F1-score, and AUC, for our three experiments.
-In this context, recall refers to the performance of the routing model in identifying relevant corpora, rather than the recall of retrieved snippets within the retrieved context.
-Similarly, accuracy refers to the classification accuracy of the routing model, not the end-to-end \ac{LLM} accuracy in generating final responses.
+We evaluate the effectiveness of our router and show its classification performance in predicting data source relevance for a given query in the test set for each benchmark. \Cref{tab:summary_classification_results} presents various classification metrics, \ie, accuracy, precision, recall, F1-score, and AUC, for all three benchmarks.
+Here, recall measures the router’s ability to identify all relevant data sources, while accuracy reflects the overall correctness of the router’s binary predictions (and not the end-to-end \ac{LLM} accuracy in generating final responses).

-We achieve relatively high accuracy for all experiments, ranging from 85.6\% for \mirage (Top 32) to 90.1\% for \mmlu.
-The accuracy and recall for top-10 retrieval compared to top-32 retrieval are slightly lower, possibly because this is a more difficult classification problem.
-Finally, we observe that recall and F1-score for \mmlu are lower than those for \mirage, likely because relevant data sources in \mmlu cover a broader range of topics, making them less distinct compared to the more structured and domain-specific nature of \mirage's medical dataset.
-Nevertheless, \Cref{tab:summary_classification_results} shows that our router is effective at determining relevant data sources.
+We achieve consistently strong results across all benchmarks, with accuracy ranging from 83.05\% for \febrag to 90.93\% for \mmlu, and recall values between 89.70\% and 82.92\% respectively, indicating that the router reliably identifies relevant data sources across diverse settings.
+The slightly lower accuracy on some benchmarks primarily stems from our design choice to favor recall which is particularly important for imbalanced datasets where only a few sources are relevant per query.
+This trade-off is desirable in federated retrieval settings, where missing a relevant data source is typically more detrimental to the quality of \ac{LLM} answers than querying an additional one.
+Overall, the \sys router demonstrates strong and balanced generalization across benchmarks, confirming its effectiveness for real-world federated search in \ac{RAG} systems.